 As much as we seek to explore new terrains, we are appreciating the comfort of repetition and the well known.
 In this spirit, after spending the 4th winter vacations in the Algarve region in Portugal, I think it’s safe to say it became a family tradition.
 A comfy foretaste of spring while Paris is still buried under road salt (theoretically, if they would ever bother, different story…).

 It started some years ago, I was pregnant with my second son and lunatic emotionally everything but stable.
-Sunlight was a desperate attempt to find some zen such a need , that we had to shift in some last minute vacation that had to fulfill the 2 main requirements: rich in sun and low in budget.
+Sunlight was a desperate attempt to find some zen such a need , that we had to shift in some last minute vacation that had to full fill the 2 main requirements: rich in sun and low in budget.
 After some research, it became apparent, that the Algarve region seemed to be our swiss army knife.
 And hell yeah, it was!

 Where to stay

 When deciding on whether to stay in Portugal in an Airbnb or an Hotel, we left our normal path and stayed in a hotel.
 Our reasoning was very simple: we visited Algarve in winter and the possibility of rain and cabin fever was relatively high.
 Besides that hotels are usually offering more space to hang out, we picked one with an indoor pool (and Spa, Hammam, Sauna and Gym) to have more options on rainy days.
 Our hotel room came furthermore with a well equipped kitchen that helped us to keep our catering costs within budget. (and a washing machine, the top 1 item in case of a stomach bug, experience talking here)

 As a location we chose Albufeira.
 Probably no destination we would go for in high season, but perfect in winter; enough stores and bars are open for convenience but generally, it is rather deserted.
 Albufeira lays although quite central and is a good starting point to explore the Algarve region.

 Where to go – our Top 5 hot spots in Algarve